 Where the employee does not notify the organisation of the employee's inability to attend for duty in accordance with this clause the said employee may not, at the discretion of the organisation be entitled to payment for the first day of such absence.

-Any portion of sick leave entitlement not taken in any one year, shall be cumulative from year to year to a maximum of ten (10) weeks sick leave.
+Any portion of sick leave entitlement not taken in any one year shall be cumulative from year to year.